 In essence, these three together are essential to honing decision making skills, developing discretion and wisdom (विवेक बुद्धि).
 Only through wisdom, can one distinguish dharma from adharma, determine acceptable and unacceptable means for wealth creation (trade and economics) and make nuanced judgements and impart appropriate justice (one of the key expectations from a king).
 It is therefore of immense importance that a king learns “how to think and make decisions”.
 Hence, AnvIkshikI!

 Let me explain with an example: Say 2 people read GItA.
-One will understand it as Krishna teaching Arjun his swadharma and do what must be done for the greater good and not giving in to his own selfish interests, even if it means having to fight with kins, for preserving righteosness/dharma is of paramount importance.
+One will understand it as Krishna teaching Arjun his swadharma and do what must be done for the greater good, for justice, even if it means having to fight with kins.
+Preserving Dharma is of paramount importance.
 The same story may be very well interpreted by the other reader as Krishna provoking Arjun to fight with his cousins and elders all for the sake of a petty kingdom, do whatever to gain material wealth.
 How the 2 readers assimilate knowledge and learn depends on how their mental faculties perceive the context and analyse the situation.
 This process of thinking, of assimilation and understanding is AnvIshikI.
 Now you see why it matters?

 Our rishis were indeed men of very few words, but such is their depth that even a lifetime is not enough to figure them out.
 One whole day to grasp ONE page of ArthaShastra!
 (Or may be its just me, clear lack of AnvIkshikI )